Exercise Exercise

 Reproduced with permission from Bayler Scott & White Health, USA

-Sternal instability results from infection and /or disruption of the wires connecting the surgically divided sternum resulting in separation, pain and excessive motion of the sternal edges.
-Factors that significantly increase the risk of sternal infection or instability in patients following median sternotomy include: female gender with large breasts, diabetes mellitus, obesity, bilateral internal mammary artery harvesting, reoperation procedures, increased blood product requirement and excessive coughing.
+Risk factors for developing sternal instability following median sternotomy include: large breasts, diabetes mellitus, obesity, bilateral internal mammary artery harvesting, reoperation procedures, increased blood product requirement, and excessive coughing.

 Sternal stability assessment